AndroidKitKat/waifupaste.moe/README.md

 Waifupaste.moe is a website that allows you to to shorten urls, share images, or paste the plain text of a file into a shortened url for easy sharing and collaboration with others.
 There are also cute anime girls in the website.
-My waifu is on their.
+My waifu is on there.
 Yours might be too.
 Find out now at waifupaste.moe!

 Example uses of waifupaste: